Robin Givens: 2000s–2010s

 In January 2000, Givens appeared in a cameo in Toni Braxton's music video "He Wasn't Man Enough", as the wife of a cheating husband.
 She returned to the entertainment industry later that year as the host of the talk show Forgive or Forget, replacing television personality Mother Love halfway through the show's second season.
 Ratings initially increased after Givens took over hosting duties, but soon fell.
 The series was canceled after this season.

 In 2006, Givens attempted a return to television on MyNetworkTV's telenovela Saints and Sinners, but the show garnered low ratings and was soon canceled.
 Givens continued acting in made-for-television films while also making appearances on Trinity Broadcasting Network's Praise the Lord program (July 12, 2007), and Larry King Live.
 In June 2007, she released her autobiography Grace Will Lead Me Home.
 Givens returned to feature films in Tyler Perry's Southern drama The Family That Preys (2008).
 She also had a recurring role portraying a fictionalized version of herself on the CW comedy-drama The Game.
 Additionally, she has had a recurring role on the TBS show Tyler Perry's House of Payne, and a guest role on USA Network's Burn Notice.
 In addition to television and film roles, Givens has performed onstage.
 In 2001, she appeared in an off-Broadway production of The Vagina Monologues.
 From February to April 16, 2006, she played the role of Roxie Hart in the Broadway play Chicago.
 In 2007, she toured the country playing a part in the I'm Ready Productions play Men, Money & Golddiggers.
 Givens starred in the 2009 stage play A Mother's Prayer, which also starred Johnny Gill, Shirley Murdock, and Jermaine Crawford.

 In 2007, Givens published a memoir entitled Grace Will Lead Me Home.
 In it, she reflects on the life of her praying grandmother, Grace, her experiences of domestic violence, her strong will to survive, feeling abandoned by her father, and her faith in God.
 In 2011, she guest-starred in three episodes of NBC's spy-comedy Chuck: "Chuck Versus the Masquerade", "Chuck Versus the A-Team", and "Chuck Versus the Muuurder", as Jane Bentley.
 Later that year, she performed as Angel, a struggling blues singer, in the play Blues for An Alabama Sky at Pasadena Playhouse.
 In 2015, she starred alongside Clifton Powell, Mishon Ratliff, and Malachi Malik in the segment "Mama's Boy" of TV One's anthology romance horror film Fear Files.

 Givens was the spokesperson for the National Domestic Violence Hotline for several years.

-In 2017, the actress hosted the San Diego Black Film Festival as she had for the several previous years.
+In 2017, Givens hosted the San Diego Black Film Festival as she had for the several previous years.